openvcloud/docs/docs/GridPortal/Home/Home.md

 ## Grid Portal Home Page

-On the home page of the **Grid Portal** there are two gauges reporting about the number of events that occurred during the last 12 hours and the number of virtual machines running:
+On the home page of the **Grid Portal** there are two gauges, reporting about the number of events that occurred during the last 12 hours and the number of virtual machines running:

 ![](Gauges.png)